christophersbarrett/mulberry-wiki/Page-Definitions.md

 Displays the images associated with a page in a swipeable image gallery;
 selecting an image in the image gallery opens a larger view of the image, which can be panned and zoomed.
 If an image has a caption, it will be displayed when the associated image is displayed.
-This template also displays the page text and links to subpages, if any.
+This page definition also displays the page text and links to subpages, if any.

 ### full-screen-images